 At Mt.
-Bethel, we believe our students need and deserve to be challenged beyond traditional academic subjects, important as they are.
-Our students are blessed with tremendous opportunities to: express their creativity through visual and performing arts, take care of their bodies through physical education and participation in competitive athletics, and learn about other cultures and languages through our Latin and Spanish programs.
+Bethel, we believe our students need to be challenged beyond traditional academic subjects.
+Our students are blessed with tremendous opportunities to express their creativity through visual and performing arts, take care of their bodies through physical education and participation in competitive athletics, and learn about other cultures and languages through our Latin and Spanish programs.
 From the technology lab to the library and many points in between, our student’s academic day is enriched by cocurricular classes, which expand their horizons and encourage their interests.

-Please follow the links at the left to learn more about each of these areas.
+Please click below to learn more about each of these areas.

 Music at the Academy encompasses a wide variety of areas.
 Worshipping God through music is an important part of the music classroom.
 Curriculum components include:

-Third – Fifth Graders learn conducting, music reading, choral techniques, how to play the soprano recorder as well as study composers and instrument families.
+Third – fifth graders learn conducting, music reading, choral techniques, how to play the soprano recorder, and engage in the study of composers and instrument families.
 They, too, learn performance skills and are involved in either the Christmas or Spring Musical.

 Physical Education is a multi-faceted program that integrates kinesthetic learning with listening, following directions, and critical thinking skills to develop the whole child.
 Physical education is taught at all grade levels and incorporates life skills and health education with physical fitness to develop healthy and active lifestyle skills.